Ready to help treat your pet to a healthy life?

 - Creams and ointments

 - Eye drops

 To help treat your dog’s infection, your veterinarian will choose the appropriate antibiotic to destroy the offending organism.
 Different antibiotic classes work in various ways to kill bacteria, or inhibit their growth and replication, allowing your pet’s immune system to clear the infection.
 Some antibiotics attack the bacterial cell wall, while others interfere with bacterial metabolism, protein synthesis, or DNA replication.

-With antibiotic therapy, knowing how the antibiotic is absorbed and metabolized by a pet’s body is key.
+With antibiotics for dogs, knowing how the antibiotic is absorbed and metabolized by a pet’s body is key.
 For example, some antibiotics do not cross the blood-brain barrier well, making them an ineffective choice for a bacterial brain infection.
 Although culture and sensitivity testing may determine the most effective antibiotic for treating the bacteria isolated, your veterinarian must consider how the drug is absorbed and metabolized for your pet’s illness to be fully eradicated.

-Although antibiotics can be curative, they also have their fair share of negative side effects that may be dose-dependent, or based on your pet’s sensitivity to a certain medication.
+Although antibiotics can be curative for a wide range of health issues in dogs, they also have their fair share of negative side effects that may be dose-dependent or based on your pet’s sensitivity to a certain medication.
 If your pooch needs an antibiotic course, keep an eye out for the following side effects: